Before the Dissolution

-In the 13th century when a market became well established in Campden a new church was built in Berrington and dedicated to the Virgin Mary which predates the church now dedicated to St. James though the medieval porch of the earlier church and a great deal of the early fabric remains.
+In the 13th century, when a market became well established in Campden, a new church was built in Berrington and dedicated to the Virgin Mary.
+This predates the church now dedicated to St. James, though the medieval porch of the earlier church and a great deal of the early fabric remains.
 In the first church, there were two chantries dedicated to St. Katherine for singing masses for the souls of the dead.
-In Edward VI’s reign, following the dissolution and Henry VII’s break from the church, the chapels both ceased.
+In Edward VI’s reign, following the dissolution and Henry VIII’s break from the church, the chapels were dissolved.

-Following these events, we know little of Campden’s Catholic history until early in the 18th century when those that kept the faith walked over the hill to Foxcote House that stands above Ilmington where the Canning family kept a priest to serve the chapel.
+Subsequently we know little of Campden’s Roman Catholic history until early in the 18th century when those that kept the faith walked over the hill to Foxcote House, which stands above Ilmington, where the Canning family kept a priest to serve the chapel.

-The following year Charles and Ida moved to ‘new’ Campden House wherein 1848 Charles had had a chapel built that was licenced for Anglican worship.
-Following their conversion to Catholicism the chapel of our Lady of the Annunciation was converted to Catholic worship.
-Campden House soon became a vivid centre of Catholic and intellectual life.
-Meanwhile, the Chaplain was serving a growing Catholic community and Charles who had succeeded his father as the second Earl of Gainsborough in 1866 commissioned the building of a school and chapel in Lower High Street and staffed by Sisters of Charity of St. Paul which opened in 1869.
+The following year Charles and Ida moved to ‘new’ Campden House at Combe.
+In 1848 Charles had had a chapel built that was licenced for Anglican worship but, following their conversion to Catholicism, the chapel of our Lady of the Annunciation was converted to Catholic worship.
+Campden House soon became a centre of Catholic and intellectual life.
+Meanwhile, the Chaplain was serving a growing Catholic community and Charles, who had succeeded his father as the second Earl of Gainsborough in 1866, commissioned the building of a school and chapel in Lower High Street.
+This was staffed by Sisters of Charity of St. Paul and opened in 1869.
 The school was extended in 1881 and favoured the whole community.

-The church is composed of local stone both inside and out and the opening ceremony was performed in September 1891.
-Described as a handsome edifice, the church is built in early Perpendicular style that prevailed in the reigns of Henry IV and V, and harmonising with other ancient buildings in the town was designed by the architect, W. Lunn of Malvern.
+The church was designed by the architect W. Lunn of Malvern and the opening ceremony was performed in September 1891.
+The church is built of local stone in the early Perpendicular style that prevailed in the reigns of Henry IV and V, harmonising with other ancient buildings in the town.

-Dedicated with variant forms of spelling to St. Catharine, the church consists of a nave, and aisles, with chancel and transept, also a sacristy and outer sacristy, and a fine bell turret surmounting the south transept while the work of the High Altar was the work of A. N. Wall of Cheltenham.
-On the right-hand side of the chancel are three Sedalia let into the wall, and carved in stone.
+Dedicated to St. Catharine, the church consists of a nave, aisles, chancel and transept, with a sacristy and outer sacristy and a fine bell turret surmounting the south transept.
+The High Altar was the work of sculptor A. N. Wall of Cheltenham.
+On the right-hand side of the chancel are three Sedalia let into the wall, carved in stone.

-The nave is sixty-five feet in length with a total height of forty feet from the floor.
+The nave is sixty-five feet in length with a total height of forty feet.
 Between this and the north aisle is a beautiful arcade of four arches with eight windows in the clerestory above.
 The nave roof is composed entirely of red deal and is of very beautiful construction, the beams being ornamented with fine carvery and tracing.
 That of the chancery is of English oak, unpolished and arranged in panels and enhanced by some richly carved oak tracery covering the wall plate at the base.
-The pews (sitting approximately 250 people) are well and carefully constructed from deal.
+The church seats approximately 250 people in deal pews.

-Lunn favoured ornate tracery with every window having a slightly different pattern.
+The architect, Lunn, favoured ornate tracery with every window having a slightly different pattern.
 The stained glass in the chancel and north chapel windows is by the London firm, Lavers and Westlake, but much of the church glass was designed by Paul Woodroffe:

-South transept window: Virgin and child in the centre.
-St. Charles Borromeo in Cardinal’s robes on the left.
-St. Ida richly dressed with a donkey on the right.
-The window is a memorial to Charles, second Earl of Gainsborough and to his first wife, Ida who died in childbirth and is by Paul Woodroofe.
+The South transept window (1909): Virgin and child in the centre, St. Charles Borromeo in Cardinal’s robes on the left, St. Ida on the right.
+The window is a memorial to Charles, 2nd Earl of Gainsborough and to his first wife, Ida who died in childbirth.

 A new organ built by J.W.
 Walker and sons, subscribed for the parishioners was formally dedicated in 1915.

-The West front consists of a moulded arched doorway, finely carved and showing on heraldic shields, the Papal arms on one side, and those of the Earl and Countess of Gainsborough on the other.
+The West front consists of a moulded arched doorway, finely carved with heraldic shields of the Papal arms on one side and those of the Earl and Countess of Gainsborough on the other.
 Above the doorway is the handsome west window with fine tracery, and enriched with pinnacles and battlements, showing the beautiful lines peculiar to Perpendicular architecture.
-In the gable end above is a richly carved niche enclosing a small statue of St. Catharine, titular saint of the church.
+In the gable end above is a richly carved niche enclosing a small statue of St. Catharine carved by Alec Miller.